 For more details, see Qualified disaster losses. on page 2.

 The loss must be reduced by any salvage value and by any insurance or other reimbursement you receive or expect to receive.

-IRS Form 4684 Casualties and Thefts is used to figure the amount of your loss to enter on Schedule A, line 20.
 To review or modify the Form 4684 entries in your TaxAct® return: